Skip navigation

 Regular exercise and physical activity may:

-• Help you control your weight.
-Along with diet, exercise plays an important role in controlling your weight and preventing obesity.
-To maintain your weight, the calories you eat and drink must equal the energy you burn.
-To lose weight, you must use more calories than you eat and drink.
+• Help you get to and stay at a healthy weight.
+Along with diet, exercise plays an important role in maintaining a healthy weight and preventing obesity.
+If you are at a healthy weight, you can maintain it if the calories you eat and drink are equal to the amount of energy you burn.
+To lose weight, you need to use more calories than you eat and drink.

-• Help your body manage blood sugar and insulin levels.
-Exercise can lower your blood sugar level and help your insulin work better.
-This can cut down your risk for metabolic syndrome and type 2 diabetes.
-And if you already have one of those diseases, exercise can help you to manage it.
+• Help your body manage blood glucose (blood sugar) and insulin levels.
+Exercise can lower your blood glucose levels and help your insulin work better.
+This can reduce your risk of metabolic syndrome and type 2 diabetes.
+And if you already have one of these diseases, exercise can help you to manage it.

 • Help you quit smoking.
 Exercise may make it easier to quit smoking by reducing your cravings and withdrawal symptoms.
 It can also help limit the weight you might gain when you stop smoking.

 • Improve your mental health and mood.
 During exercise, your body releases chemicals that can improve your mood and make you feel more relaxed.
-This can help you deal with stress and reduce your risk of depression.
+This can help you deal with stress, manage anxiety, and reduce your risk of depression.

 • Help keep your thinking, learning, and judgment skills sharp as you age.
 Exercise stimulates your body to release proteins and other chemicals that improve the structure and function of your brain.